 26.5.2.4 A-MPDU contents in an HE TB PPDU

+TGax editor: Change 26.5.2.4 as follows:

 ……

-— Table 9-532b (A-MPDU contents in the HE ack-enabled single-TID immediate response context) or Table 9-532d (A-MPDU contents in the HE ack-enabled multi-TID immediate response context) if the TID Aggregation Limit field of the User Info field addressed to the non-AP STA in the Trigger frame is greater than 0 and the non-AP STA intends to carry an ack-enabled single-TID A-MPDU (see 26.6.3.1 (General) and 26.6.3.4 (Ack-enabled multi-TID A-MPDU operation).
-The A-MPDU is subject to the following restrictions:
+— Table 9-532b (A-MPDU contents in the HE ack-enabled single-TID immediate response context) or Table 9-532d (A-MPDU contents in the HE ack-enabled multi-TID immediate response context) if the TID Aggregation Limit field of the User Info field addressed to the non-AP STA in the Trigger frame is greater than 0 and the non-AP STA intends to carry an ack-enabled multi-TID A-MPDU (see 26.6.3.1 (General) and 26.6.3.4 (Ack-enabled multi-TID A-MPDU operation).
+The A-MPDU is subject to the following restrictions: (#24565)

 • It shall contain a control response frame if the non-AP STA receives at least another MPDU that solicits an immediate acknowledgment.